kosl/ihipp-examples/docs/week3.md

 * evensum = 12, oddsum = 16
 * evensum = 8, oddsum = 7

-Solution: evensum = 28, oddsum = 28

-Feedback: It does not matter that different processes call a collective routine from different lines of code.
+It does not matter that different processes call a collective routine from different lines of code.
 MPI as a library has no idea what route a proces stook before calling any MPI function.
 Here, since they are all operating in COMM_WORLD, all processes participate in the same global collective.